 SECTION 1 – WHAT DO WE DO WITH YOUR INFORMATION?

-PISANI RESTORATION LTD recognises its obligations as a Data Controller in terms of applicable data protection and privacy laws, mainly the General Data Protection Regulation (EU) 2016/679 as supplemented by the Data Protection Act (Chapter 586 Laws of Malta), together with other applicable laws as may be amended from time to time.
+PISANI RESTORATION recognises its obligations as a Data Controller in terms of applicable data protection and privacy laws, mainly the General Data Protection Regulation (EU) 2016/679 as supplemented by the Data Protection Act (Chapter 586 Laws of Malta), together with other applicable laws as may be amended from time to time.

-Here at PISANI RESTORATION LTD we take your privacy seriously and will only use your personal information to administer your account and to provide the products and services you have requested from us.
+Here at PISANI RESTORATION we take your privacy seriously and will only use your personal information to administer your account and to provide the products and services you have requested from us.

 When you visit our website, we may collect the personal information you give us such as your name and email address when you use forms present on our website.

 When you browse our website, we also automatically receive your computer’s internet protocol (IP) address to provide us with information that helps us learn about your browser and operating system.

 Email marketing: With your permission, we may send you emails about us, new products and other updates.